SameerKamani/JPS4-SnakeGame-Benchmark/README.md

 ## Overview

 This project combines a classic Snake game with a demonstration of **JPS4**—a powerful pathfinding algorithm designed for efficient navigation in 4-connected grid environments.
 In addition to the game, a dedicated component compares the performance and results of the JPS4 algorithm with the A\* algorithm.
+The benchmarking tool focuses on path length, search space size, and success rate.

 ## What Is JPS4?